EMBRYOPSIDA Pirani & Prado

 Elaeis guineensis (also Cocoseae), the oil palm, is a major tropical plantation crop; its cultivation has been responsible for particularly massive deforestation.

-Chemistry, Morphology, etc. Horn et al. (2008, 2009b, 2010a, esp.
-2009b) and especially Tomlinson et al. (2011) look at various aspects of lamina anatomy in the context of the phylogeny of the family; this has in part been integrated above, but there is widespread homoplasy in the characters.
-Parthasarathy (1974) described phloem development.
+Chemistry, Morphology, etc. Parthasarathy (1974) described phloem development.
 According to Arber (1925), the vascular bundles are not amphivasal.
 "Leaflets" of induplicate leaves are V-shaped in cross section, those of reduplicate leaves are inverted V-shaped (see also Kaplan 1997, vol. 2: chap.
 17 for leaf morphology).

 Additional information may be found in Moore (1973), Zona (1997: esp. south east U.S.A.), Dransfield and Uhl (1998), and Tomlinson (2006a), all general, Uhl (1972: Nypa), Tomlinson (1970: vascular organization in the stem), Tomlinson (1974: stomatal development), Seubert (1998 and references: root anatomy), Thomas and di Franceschi (2013: stem anatomy), Gunawardena and Dengler (2006: leaf development), Prychid et al. (2004) and Piperno (2006), both SiO2 bodies/phytoliths, Uhl and Dranfield (1984), Balhara et al. (2013: Ceroxylon), and Castaño et al. 2014: Gaussia), all floral development, Stauffer et al. (2009: labyrinthine nectaries), Harley and Dransfield (2003: triporate pollen), Sannier et al. (2007: microsporogenesis evolution, Ceroxyloideae not included), Uhl and Moore (1971: gynoecium), Zona (2004: embryo raphides), Henderson (2006: detailed descriptions of germination, not integrated with phylogeny), Essig (2008) and Romanov et al. (2011), both fruit anatomy.

 Phylogeny. [[Nypoideae + Calamoideae] (strong support for that clade) + the rest of the family (moderate support)] formed a trichotomy in a three-gene study by Asmussen et al. (2000); other characters supported these general relationships.
 Soltis et al. (2007a) also recovered a well-supported clade [Nypoideae + Calamoideae].
-However, Calamoideae were probably sister to all other Arecaceae in other studies, if some morphological groupings were not supported by molecular data (Hahn 2002a, b; see also Baker et al. 1999a; Asmussen & Chase 2001; Lewis & Doyle 2001).
+However, Calamoideae have been found to be sister to all other Arecaceae in other studies, if some morphological groupings were not supported by molecular data (Hahn 2002a, b; see also Baker et al. 1999a; Asmussen & Chase 2001; Lewis & Doyle 2001).
 Henderson and Stevenson (2006), after a analysis of morphological and anatomical features for selected genera, discussed groupings, relationships and character evolution.
-They found that Phoenix and Thrinax appeared as successively sister to the rest of the family, which seemed even then rather unlikely.
+They found that Phoenix and Thrinax appeared as successively sister to the rest of the family, which even then seemed rather unlikely.
 However, Asmussen et al. (2006: very good generic-level sampling, four genes) clarified this confusion and presented the rather well supported set of relationships summarized in the tree here; those parts less well supported (the monophyly of Ceroxyloideae and Arecoideae) were strongly supported by low copy number nuclear DNA data (W. J. Baker, unpubl. data, in Asmussen et al. 2006).
-These relationships were confirmed in the comprehensive analysis of Baker et al. (2009), although the position of Nypoideae was less well supported than that of the other subfamilies.
+These relationships were confirmed in the comprehensive analysis of Baker et al. (2009), although the position of Nypoideae was less well supported than that of the other subfamilies, and more recently by Barrett et al. (2015a, esp. b: support for monophyly and position of all subfamilies strong).

 For morphology, phylogeny and classification in Calamoideae, see Baker et al. (1999b, 2000a, b, c); there are three main clades, and Eugeissona is probably sister to the rest.
 Coryphoideae include Caryoteae, previously placed in Arecoideae (Uhl and Dransfield 1987; see also Dransfield et al. 2008a for a phylogeny).
 A number of taxa have diversified on islands, and Bacon et al. (2012) discusssed the relationships of several genera of these that belong to Trachycarpeae.
 Ceroxyloideae include Phytelephantoideae (Dransfield et al. 2005).
 Phytelephas and its relatives have 4-merous flowers with up to 1000 centrifugal stamens (Palandra) and 10 carpels; Palandra also has monopodial flower clusters, unique in the family.